NHL Draft: Edmonton Oilers take forward Kailer Yamamoto with pick 22 - Edmonton | Globalnews.ca

 READ MORE: NHL Draft: New Jersey Devils select Nico Hischier from Halifax Mooseheads as No. 1 pick

-Yamamota is considered to be one of the most dynamic players in this year’s draft class.
+Yamamoto is considered one of the most dynamic players in this year’s draft class.
 The only thing he has going against him is his size.
-Yamamota, 18, stands just 5′ 8″ tall and weighs 153 pounds.
+Yamamoto, 18, stands just 5′ 8″ tall and weighs 153 pounds.

-“I think when I’m playing, I need to have no fear in my game,” said Yamamoto.
+“I think when I’m playing, I need to have no fear in my game,” Yamamoto said.

 “I know the elite goal scorers all go to the dirty areas.
 It doesn’t matter how big they are.
 I try to emulate a lot of players like Mats Zuccarello.
 He lays the body all the time.
 I think it’s worked out.”

-Oilers GM Peter Chiarelli has made the Oilers a lot bigger and tougher to play against over his two year tenure with the team.
-Chiarelli made it clear ahead of the draft that their focus has now shifted to adding more players with speed and skill.
+When Peter Chiarelli took over as Oilers GM, he made it clear that he wanted to make the Oilers a bigger team that was harder to play against.
+Chiarelli has done just that, but now the focus has shifted to adding more speed and skill.

 “Kailer’s skill and grit is a real interesting package,” said Chiarelli.

 “He gets after it, he knocks guys off pucks.
-He is small, but he’e strong and has tremendous heart and skill.
+He is small, but he’s strong and has tremendous heart and skill.
 To me he really stood out.”

 The right-shooting forward sniped 42 goals and 99 points in 65 games with his hometown Spokane Chiefs last season.
-He will likely head back to Spokane for another season, but don’t tell Yamamoto that.
+He will likely head back to Spokane for another year of junior hockey – just don’t tell Yamamoto that.

-“My goal next season is the make the Edmonton Oilers,” added Yamamoto.
+“My goal next season is to make the Edmonton Oilers,” Yamamoto said.
 “If that doesn’t happen, then I want to be the leading goal scorer in the WHL.
 That’s my goal.”

 © 2017 Global News, a division of Corus Entertainment Inc.